lmco/dart/README.md

 # DART: A Documentation and Reporting Tool

-DART is a test documentation tool created by the Lockheed Martin Red Team to document and report on penetration tests in isolated network environments.
+DART is a test documentation tool created by the Lockheed Martin Red Team to document and report on penetration tests, especially in isolated network environments.

 The goals of this tool are: